Royal Canin Giant Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

-When you consider the protein-boosting effect of the wheat gluten and corn gluten meals, this looks like the profile of a dry product containing a moderate amount of meat.
+When you consider the protein-boosting effect of the wheat gluten, corn gluten meal and grain distillers dried yeast, this looks like the profile of a dry product containing just a moderate amount of meat.

-Royal Canin Giant is a plant-based dry dog food using a moderate amount of chicken by-product or chicken meals as its main sources of animal protein, thus earning the brand 2.5 stars.
+Royal Canin Giant Dog Food is a plant-based kibble using a moderate amount of chicken by-product or chicken meals as its main sources of animal protein, thus earning the brand 2.5 stars.